The US Coast Guard on Tuesday suspended the search for victims of a deadly Labor Day boat fire off the California coast, officials said.

 “There was an extraordinarily hot fire and the bodies do exhibit signs of extreme thermal damage,” Brown said.

-The technology, which can simultaneously analyze five DNA samples in 90 minutes, helped to quickly identify victims of the devastating Camp Fire in Northern California 2018, federal authorities said.
-It can take weeks get results in a traditional forensic lab.
+The technology can simultaneously analyze five DNA samples in 90 minutes, and was used to quickly identify victims of the devastating Camp Fire in Northern California last year, federal authorities said.
+It can take weeks to get results in a traditional forensic lab.

 Victims were likely asleep